Josh Morgan (politician): Early life

-Joshua Douglas Morgan was born on March 23, 1978, in rural Ontario near a small town named Camlachie.
-He delivered the Sarnia Observer as a child and worked at TD Bank to pay his way through school.
-Morgan was the first in his family to go to university after first pursuing art at Sheridan College, and later deciding it wasn’t what he wanted to do.
+Joshua Douglas Morgan was born in rural Ontario near a small town named Camlachie.
 He moved to London in 1998 to study economics and political science at the University of Western Ontario, receiving a combined honours BA in 2002.
 In 2004, he received an MA in political science (local government; Canadian government) from Western.

 It was at Western University where Morgan met his future wife Melanie.
 They were married in 2007 in London, Ontario, and have four children together.

+In a joint statement, issued in May 2024, the couple announced they had amicably separated the previous summer.

 City council

 Morgan’s first campaign for a seat on London City Council came in 2006.
-He lost to Ward 8 incumbent Paul Hubert by just 23 votes.
+He lost to Ward 8 incumbent Paul Hubert by 23 votes.

 Morgan did not run in the 2010 municipal election, but did put his name on the ballot in 2014 seeking to represent Ward 7.
 This time, he was successful and won the seat by taking 56.56 per cent of the vote.
 During this term of council, Morgan was the mayor's appointed adviser on the 2016-2019 multi-year budget, London’s first multi-year budget.

-Morgan was re-elected in 2018 as the Ward 7 city councillor by an even wider margin, winning 75.2 per cent of the vote.
+Morgan was re-elected in 2018 as the Ward 7 city councillor, winning 75.2 per cent of the vote.

 During this term of council, Morgan was appointed budget chair, a role he occupied until 2021.
 He was also appointed deputy mayor by Mayor Ed Holder in 2020.

-Mayoral campaign
+2022 mayoral campaign

 Morgan filed his nomination papers to run for mayor of London on May 26, 2022, two days after Holder announced he would not seek re-election.

-His platform focused on five key pillars: Housing & Affordability, Mental Health & Addictions, Inclusive City & Safe, Vibrant Neighbourhoods, Climate Change – A Greener London, and Economic Prosperity.

-During the campaign, Morgan received a number of high-profile endorsements including those from Holder, London North Centre Liberal MP Peter Fragiskatos, London-Fanshawe New Democrat MP Lindsay Mathyssen, Elgin-Middlesex-London Conservative MP Karen Vecchio, and the London and District Labour Council.
+During the campaign, Morgan received endorsements from Holder, London North Centre Liberal MP Peter Fragiskatos, London-Fanshawe New Democrat MP Lindsay Mathyssen, Elgin-Middlesex-London Conservative MP Karen Vecchio, and the London and District Labour Council.

 Morgan was elected mayor on October 24, 2022, after having captured 65.72 per cent of the vote.
 Former Liberal MPP Khalil Ramal finished second with 22.59 per cent.